wuhaoqiu/Spark-Machine-Learning-Platform-with-Social-Functionalities/README.md

 ### Techniques Used in this System:

+* MATLAB for Time Series Data Segmentation and Smoothing and Augmentation.
 * Keras for RNN Model.
 * Spark Streaming for Real-time Process for Sensor Data.
 * Sklearn and NLTK for Chatbot by Word-Embedding and Cosine-Similarity.
 * Python Django for Backend.
 * Haystack-whoosh for Full Text Search.
-* Bootstrap and Vue.js and AJAX for Frontend.
+* Bootstrap and jQuery and AJAX for Frontend.
 * MySQL, Redis, MongoDB for Data Storage.